kzndona/katflix-ilaba/POS_REFACTORING_PLAN.md

     subtotal,
     vat,
     total,
-    breakdown  // NEW: the JSONB to be stored
+    breakdown, // NEW: the JSONB to be stored
   };
 }, [orderProductCounts, baskets, products, handling, payment]);
 ```